owickstrom/specifying-and-testing-web-applications/src/slides.md

 ## How It Works

 1. Navigate to *origin page*
-2. Record a trace (sequence of states and actions)
+2. Record a trace (sequence of states and actions):
     1. Generate random actions
     2. Pick one *possible* action and perform it
     3. Record state
-    4. Go to 1
+    4. Go to 2.1 if not done
 3. Check that the behavior (only the states) satisfies the specification
-4. If rejected, shrink sequence of actions
+4. If rejected, shrink sequence of actions and rerun

 # The TodoMVC Showdown